souffle-lang/souffle-lang.github.io/pages/docs/components.md

 In this example, PrecisePointsto inherits all the relations from AbstractPointsto, but only implements the HeapAllocationMerge relation differently.
-This feature avoids code duplications when we need several implementations of a generic analysis with small variations and want to overwrite behaviour of the super component.
+This feature avoids code duplications when we need several implementations of a generic analysis with minor variations and want to overwrite behaviour of the super component.

-## Type Parametrization and Inheritance
+## Type Parameterisation and Inheritance

 Type parameters of super-components can be explicitly specified in sub-component declarations.
 For example,